MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Version 1.1.0:

 List the global coupons and count the activate coupons for users.
-Show the orders which any global coupons are used by listing with the relevant coupon code.
+Show the orders which any global coupons are used in by listing with the relevant coupon code.

 -----